Adamskoullos/TraderDashboards/README.md

 ## Design
 - Color Scheme
-    - The colour scheme is a work in motion because in order to maintain a 3-4 colour pallete I will need to work with the limiting factors of using 3rd party features.
-      Because the 3rd party features are being sourced through three different providers the challenge is to present them all as one, in a clean and uniformed design.
-      The final design may have a dark or light theme and the goal is to have two main contrasting colours using 2 futher main accent colours.
+    - The main colours within the 3rd party charting widgets is white, green and red and these are not accessible to change.
+Therefore the site colour theme is designed around these core colours in order to produce a codehesive look and feel across the site.
+Because the dashboards incorporate many busy features the rest of the site is made with a focus towards looking simple, subtle and clean to create a balance.

 - Typography
     - Again depending on which provider is mostly used for the 3rd party widgets the website typography will be set to best match this.